 Further, the application of the Bankruptcy Law (issued pursuant to Royal Decree No. M/50 dated 28/05/1439H (corresponding to 14/02/2018G)) as amended (the Bankruptcy Law) may adversely impact the performance of certain obligations and the enforceability of certain provisions under the Transaction Documents.
-The Bankruptcy Law, which came into effect on 18 August 2018, remains relatively new and several provisions are untested or are subject to different interpretations.
+The Bankruptcy Law, which came into effect on 18 August 2018, contains several provisions that are untested or are subject to different interpretations.
 Therefore, there is some uncertainty as to the practical application of certain provisions under the Bankruptcy Law.